arunabh-c/sample_code/os/page_faults.md

 ## Optimal Page Replacement
 .
 Used as the benchmark for other algorithms

 .
 More time consuming

 .
 Difficult for error handling

 .
 Need future awareness of the programs, which is not possible every time

+## LRU
+This algorithm works on the basis of the principle of locality of a reference which states that a program has a tendency to access the same set of memory locations repetitively over a short period of time.
+So pages that have been used heavily in the past are most likely to be used heavily in the future also.
+.
+Doesn’t suffer from Belady’s anomaly

+.
+Often more efficient than other algorithms

+.
+It requires additional data structures to be implemented

+.
+More complex

+.
+High hardware assistance is required